ThinkRedstone/Campaign/gods.md

 ## Isoi
 `myabe reconsider`

-The goddess of coin, and those who get it.
-Patron of the merchant who rob you by day, and the thieves who steal from you by night.
+The goddess of coin, and those who worship it.
+Patron of the merchants who rob you by day, and the thieves who steal from you by night.

 Symbol: A coin with the imprint of a smiling maiden.